Here’s our gallery of shiplap bathroom ideas with an assortment of design styles and finishes.

 Paint a section in an expansive shiplap wall to create a backdrop for a statement piece, furniture, or a gallery of pictures.

 Powerful Colors with Jewel Tones – Viva magenta, the color of the year for a renewed space.
-A surprising palette, such as a passionate magenta on a traditional shiplap wall, can energize a space.
+A surprising palette, such as a passionate magenta on a traditional paneled wall, can energize a space.

 Add jewel-toned accents or pair them with gold or silver-colored hardware for a more opulent look.
 A great option for shiplap walls in powder rooms or bathrooms.